leonardocerliani/machines_setup/perfect_python_dev.md

 ## Why
 Once you have experience developing in R using Rmarkdown in Rstudio, everything else looks like a pale attempt to imitate perfection.

 I understand that the prototypical python developer _should_ be a serious and rough guy who doesn't mind suffering and adapting to develop in notepad.
 Instead I believe that developing code is already burdening your brain enough (a very pleasant burden, I want to stress) that you should not worry about the quirks of a poor development environment.
+(One day I will get to Vim, I promise...)

 After long experimentations with _many_ different environments, I found one that works for me.